 The Kelty Cosmic Down 20 uses 600-fill power DriDown insulation.
 DriDown is a traditional form of down that is coated with a hydrophobic (water-repellent) coating, which allows it to outperform regular down fills in wet conditions, dries out faster, and will maintain warmth even in damp and humid conditions, when your tent’s condensation is treating it to an unwanted shower during the night, or when it gets an inadvertent soaking whiled stowed away in your backpack.

 Water-resistant down sleeping bags are becoming ever more common on the market.
 This one, however, does something that the vast majority of its water-resistant competitors don’t—it’s affordable.
 Compared to other 20-degree-rated sleeping bags with water-resistant down fills, this bag could easily be classified as a “budget” model and is one of the cheapest in its class out there.

-The Cosmic Down 20 uses 50D polyester taffeta liner and a 20D down-proof polyester ripstop shell*, both of which are fairly standard for sleeping bags in its price range and performance range.
+The Cosmic Down 20 uses a 50D polyester taffeta liner and a 20D down-proof polyester ripstop shell*, both of which are fairly standard for sleeping bags in their price range and performance range.

 *The Amazon product description incorrectly lists the shell fabric as 50d.